 Remember that traders are creatures of habit and they pay very close attention to both red to green move stocks as well as green to red moves.

-Just like traders watch stock charts, candlesticks, patterns, moving average lines, trend lines and so on...the red green trading strategy is another weapon in their arsenal.
+Just like traders watch stock charts, candlesticks, patterns, moving average lines, trend lines and so on, the red green trading strategy is another weapon in their arsenal.
+As we are huge fans of technical analysis, we use the BEST stock charting program on the planet for the retail trader.
+We are big fans of TrendSpider too, a very helpful program for learning candlestick pattern recognition.

-It puts big money tools at your disposal and top of the line automated analysis with dynamic alerts.
+Using the information above puts big money tools at your disposal and we recommend trying TrendSpider for top of the line automated analysis with dynamic alerts.